 At the hearing of a complaint for civil contempt, the defendant shall have the burden of proving his or her inability to comply with the preexisting order or judgment of which the complaint alleges violation.

 For defendants, the take away is that it is very risky to present an inability of pay defense unless he or she is truly destitute.
 The better practice is to file a Complaint for Modification and seek a temporary order suspending or reducing child support.
 While a judge may have the authority to enter such a temporary order through a contempt action, the judge lacks the authority to reduce child support arrearages under Ch.
 119A, s.
 13.

 About the Author: Jason V. Owens is a Massachusetts divorce lawyer and family law attorney for Lynch & Owens, located in Hingham, Massachusetts and East Sandwich, Massachusetts.
-He is also a mediator for South Shore Divorce Mediation.
+He is also a mediator and conciliator for South Shore Divorce Mediation.